- City Officials

 Financial hardship, contracting issues with design professionals or contractors, or seasonal weather conditions are typically not adequate reasons for the granting of an extension.

-Relief Extended Again by City for Renters Affected by COVID-19News
+Relief Extended Again for Qualified Renters Affected by COVID-19News

-The City Council took new action to further extend an emergency ordinance that temporarily halts evictions for residential & commercial tenants.
+The City Council took new action to further extend an emergency ordinance that temporarily halts evictions for residential and certain commercial tenants.

 Drive-Through Design Guidelines Now AvailableNews